ardimirzaei/ispw2022-abm-workshop/_episodes/05-casestudy1.md

 ---
 title: "5.
-Intro to Dask and Dask Dataframes"
+Case Study 2: Rumor Mill for Information Dissemination within a Network"
-teaching: 25
+teaching: 10
-exercises: 5
+exercises: 20
 questions:
 - Use a modern python library and elegant syntax for performance benefits
 objectives: